Piano World ®

 So much fun sharing our mutual love of the piano with like minded people around the world.
 More about piano parties, tours, cruises, and events here Piano Parties & Events

-Mr. Piano World plays some rock and an original at the NAMM show
+Mr. Piano World (before losing over 50 lbs) plays some rock and an original at the NAMM show

 And here is an interview I did with Dan Del Fiorentino of NAMM (National Association of Music Merchants) for their oral history program.